Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Methodology

 We follow three steps to triangulate the lateral faces of a deformed prism.
 First, we check whether staircase triangulation could lead to a valid triangulation.
-If not, second, the deformed prism is at least a quasi-ill-posed prism, which requires checking all separation schemes in~\Cref{tab:ill_cases} to see whether one of the separations can triangulate the deformed prism.
-There are two conditions to check for whether two points are on different sides of a plane defined by a triangle, as shown in the last three columns in~\Cref{tab:ill_cases}, to see whether a triangulation is valid.
+If not, second, the deformed prism is at least a quasi-ill-posed prism, which requires checking all separation schemes to see whether one of the separations can triangulate the deformed prism.
 Third, if all separations cannot triangulate the deformed prism, it is an ill-posed prism.
-It also means that the temporal resolution of data should be increased to reduce the deformation between two successive timesteps, as we previously discussed in~\Cref{sec:spacetime_formulation}.
+It also means that the toroidal resolution of data should be increased to reduce the deformation between two successive poloidal planes, as we previously discussed in~\Cref{sec:space_formulation}.
+See Supplemental Materials for more details about conditions to check.

 \textbf{Lateral triangulation of complex partitions beyond prisms}.
 We choose an arbitrary sequence of separations of the 2.5D independent partition's lateral faces that are not constrained by triangulation of quasi-ill-posed prisms, and we try to triangulate it.
-If we fails to triangulate the 2.5D independent partition with given triangulated faces, then we change the separation of one lateral face and try to triangulate the newly created polyhedron, as shown in~\Cref{fig:pipeline}.
+If we fail to triangulate the 2.5D independent partition with given triangulated faces, then we change the separation of one lateral face and try to triangulate the newly created polyhedron, as shown in~\Cref{fig:pipeline}.
 Different from deformed prisms, it is hard to determine whether a polyhedron is triangulable without trying to triangulate it first.